-Other than picking up snacks from the 7-11, we hadn’t eaten since a small breakfast at McDonalds since this morning.
+Other than picking up snacks from the 7-11, we hadn’t eaten since a small breakfast at McDonalds since morning.
 It had been cold walking around outside.
 We didn’t bring winter coats, because it would have been stupid to carry them through Thailand on the chance that we might spend a couple days in Japan on the way home.
 Moral of the story, we were chilled and it was getting dark and starting to rain.
 We needed to find some warm, affordable food.

 Having seen an appealing poster outside of a casual looking restaurant a few blocks back, we walked back and walked in.